 - Top national holidays when kok boru will be played are Nauruz/Norooz/Navruz (around 21 March), and the different Independence Days.

-An announcement was made that a Kok Boru World Championship will take place in 2019 in Uzbekistan.
-A place or date have not been set yet.
+An announcement was made that a Kok Boru World Championship would take place in 2019 in Uzbekistan.
+In the end, it was rescheduled to 2020, but never happened because of the coronavirus pandemic.

 Games around the region